sunknudsen/privacy-guides/how-to-disable-ipv6-on-ios-cellular-only-and-macos-and-why-it-s-a-big-deal-for-privacy/README.md

 [![How to disable IPv6 on iOS (cellular only) and macOS and why it’s a big deal for privacy - YouTube](how-to-disable-ipv6-on-ios-cellular-only-and-macos-and-why-it-s-a-big-deal-for-privacy.png)](https://www.youtube.com/watch?v=Nzx9T7GtmT4 "How to disable IPv6 on iOS (cellular only) and macOS and why it’s a big deal for privacy - YouTube")

-> Heads up: unfortunately this guide will not work on carriers or ISPs that have migrated their networks to IPv6-only.
+> Heads-up: unfortunately this guide will not work on carriers or ISPs that have migrated their networks to IPv6-only.

 ## iOS guide